glycodynamics/Tutorial-Glycoprotein-MD/README.md

-# Molecular Dynamics of Glycoprotein
+# Molecular Dynamics of Glycoproteins
       Sushil Mishra, 04/25/2021
       Last updated on 05/04/2021
       ** Version 1.0**